 While various medications stimulate the production of dopamine, speech therapy is the main treatment for PD.
-Various Parkinson’s disease therapists teach the patient helpful exercises and techniques to help improve their volume and clarity of the speech.
+Various Parkinson’s disease therapists teach the patient helpful exercises and techniques to help improve their volume and clarity of speech.
 The therapist will also include memory-building exercises to help individuals with cognitive problems.

 Parkinson’s medication may also assist to solve the swallowing problems; however, swallowing therapy remains the top treatment.
 Therefore, your doctor may refer you to swallowing and speech therapists.
 These therapists will recommend exercises that help in strengthening the swallowing muscles.
-They may also recommend behavioral changes such as tucking your chin into your chest when swallowing, not using straws to drink, and making smaller bites when eating your food.
+They may also recommend behavioral changes such as tucking your chin into your chest when swallowing, not using straws to drink and making smaller bites when eating your food.

 How Can Speech Therapy Help?

 If you have speech and swallowing problems, you should see a swallowing and speech therapist.
 These pathologists have undergone specialized training that helps the patients to amplify their voices.
 Generally, speech therapy programs are different in the various stages of PD. at the onset, the therapist will teach the patient strategies to help with their voice volume, breathing, speed of speech, clear pronunciation of words as well as facial expressions.